-- 4.1 Effective arrangements (measures) that follow from the risk assessment, to plan, organise, control, monitor and review systems and procedures that are designed to cover health and safety at work must be put into practice. - 4.2 Such health and safety arrangements should be integrated into all management systems and will identify priorities, set objectives, establish necessary organisation structures and ensure decisions and actions are implemented, maintained and reviewed. - 4.3 The guidelines given in the Health and Safety Executive's publication 'Successful Health and Safety Management (HSG65)' will satisfy the requirements of this section.
-Further guidance can be obtained from the report to the Corporate Services Scrutiny Committee of 26th November 1999 entitled 'A Health and Safety Report on Managing Health and Safety'.
+- 4.1 Effective arrangements that follow from the risk assessment to plan, organise, control, monitor and review systems and procedures that are designed to cover health and safety at work must be put into practice. - 4.2 Such health and safety arrangements should be integrated into all management systems and will identify priorities, set objectives, establish necessary organisation structures and ensure decisions and actions are implemented, maintained and reviewed. - 4.3 Detailed guidance is given in the Health and Safety Executive's publication 'Managing for Health and Safety (HSG65)'.